 I love this pack and would use it on the AT when I go some day.
 It's pretty light.
 What I like the most is that access to your stuff is easy.
 Internal frame packs make you dig for equipment, but everything with this pack is behind just one zipper!

 Center of gravity is next to your spine, which allows you to stand up straight will hiking.
 It also makes your load feel much lighter.
 Internal packs, on the other had, have a CG which is way behind you and forces the wearer to lean forward to compensate.
-I have 2 internal packs and I have the Scout - much more prefer the Scout.
+I have two internal packs and I have the Scout — much more prefer the Scout.

 Being able to prop the Scout with a trekking pole is great — no leaning on a tree.
 Internals are too narrow to prop with a pole.